Soapbox Heroes

-Soapbox Heroes is Enter the Haggis's 5th album.
+Soapbox Heroes is Canadian folk rock band Enter the Haggis's 5th album.
 It was released on July 18, 2006.
 Soapbox Heroes is the second album on their current label, UFO Music (United for Opportunity), and was produced by Neil Dorfsman.
 It was widely greeted by fans and goes mostly under the genre of Celtic Rock.

-The album was recorded at The Clubhouse Studio in Rhinebeck, NY and mixed at Saint Claire Recording Company in Lexington, KY.
+The album was recorded at The Clubhouse Studio in Rhinebeck, New York, U.S., and mixed at Saint Claire Recording Company in Lexington, Kentucky, U.S.